 I’m the launch leader, so my responsibility is to coordinate the functional work streams that are involved in the product’s launch, such as product design, development, regulatory approval, manufacturing, and commercialization.

-Typically, pharma products are launched one at a time, but this one is being released as a suite, with new versions coming out every six months.
+Typically, a pharma product launch happens individually, but this one is being released as a suite, with new versions coming out every six months.

 Most pharma products are launched for one or two indications and tracked by the launch team for six months to a year afterwards.
 Then the team moves on to another product.
 On this project, we are launching a suite of products, where each product will be upgraded to new versions within six to eight months.
 While this is the norm for technology companies, it is not for the highly regulated pharma industry that by necessity is organized for a different, more methodical approach.

-I imagine that’s made the task of launch management a much longer and more complex process.
+I imagine that’s made the task of pharma product launch management a much longer and more complex process.

 It has.
 But decision-making is always a challenge when you’re working across multiple functions, especially in an environment that’s as dynamic as the pharma market is today.
 The pace at which decisions need to be made is accelerating every day.
 The risks are also much higher.
 Twenty years ago, there was an expectation that a discovery factory could churn out blockbuster molecules that would be dramatically differentiated from other products on the market.
 As we learned, it was impractical to make that discovery factory deliver returns, because science moved into more complex arenas like biologics and immunosuppressants, where one molecule was not the answer.
 Consequently, more fine-tuning must be done to optimize all the levers involved to turn a discovery into a profitable product.